sarahghp/decimal-playground/README.md

 ### Local Server

-To run the project locally, run `npx webpack serve` in one terminal window and `npx webpack --watch` in another.
+To run the project locally, run `npx webpack serve` in a terminal window.

 ### Tests